Title: Systems Analyst, Consultant

 Thomas J. Perrone, Systems Analyst and Consultant, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in systems management.

 After obtaining a Bachelor of Science in economics, politics and engineering from the Massachusetts Institute of Technology in 1965, Mr. Perrone went on to work as a statistician for the New York Department of Motor Vehicles for one year.
-Soon thereafter, he received a Bachelor of Science in meteorology from Pennsylvania State University in 1967 while serving as an aviation meteorologist for the United States Air Force in New York, Maine and Vietnam until 1970.
+Soon thereafter, he received a Bachelor of Science in meteorology from The Pennsylvania State University in 1967, then served as an aviation meteorologist for the U.S. Air Force in New York, Maine and Vietnam until 1970.
 He served as a meteorologist for several other entities as well, including IMCOS Marine Ltd., Ocean Routes Inc., the Naval Environmental Prediction Research Facility, and the Marine Weather Branch of the National Weather Service Headquarters.
-Later in his career, he was a research meteorologist for the Techniques Development Laboratory with the National Weather Service and a senior computer scientist for Logicon Inc. In addition, he served as a senior systems analyst for BAE Systems in Washington, DC, for 15 years and a senior systems engineer for ITT for the following year.
-He has been a private practice consultant in Clarksburg, MD, since 2015.
+Later in his career, he was a research meteorologist for the Techniques Development Laboratory with the National Weather Service for four years and a senior systems analyst for Logicon Inc. for nine years.
+In addition, he served as a senior systems analyst for BAE Systems in Washington, D.C., for 15 years and a senior systems engineer for ITT for the following year.
+In these positions for Logicon, BAE Systems and ITT, he worked on technical radar and air-traffic controller workstation system acquisition issues for the FAA.
+He has been a private practice consultant in Clarksburg, Maryland, since 2015.

 As a testament to his success, Mr. Perrone was highlighted in the 23rd edition of Who’s Who in the East in 1990.
-However, he cites a crowning achievement of his career was when he worked on a tropical storm forecasting tool for the United States Navy, as well as when he wrote about a forecasting problem during the Iran Hostage Crisis in the late 1970s.
-In addition, he is proud of a computer program he wrote which measured sea surface temperature.
+However, he cites a crowning achievement of his career was when he worked on a tropical storm statistical forecasting tool for the U.S. Navy, as well as when he wrote about a forecasting problem in the Persian Gulf during the Iran hostage crisis in the late 1970s.
+In addition, he is proud of a computer program he wrote which measured sea surface temperature from a weather satellite, under conditions where the program filtered out the effects of partial cloud blockage of portions of the sea surface.

 For more information please visit,